Arthy000/gherkin-testcafe/README.md

 ## What it does

-[TestCafé](https://devexpress.github.io/testcafe/) is a tool to write tool to automate end-to-end test fo websites.
+[TestCafé](https://devexpress.github.io/testcafe/) is a tool for automating end-to-end tests for websites.
-This package provides a compatibility layer to support of BDD-style tests to be run with TestCafé using the [Gherkin syntax](https://docs.cucumber.io/gherkin/).
+This package provides a compatibility layer so that BDD-style tests can be run with TestCafé using the [Gherkin syntax](https://docs.cucumber.io/gherkin/).
 Please note that [there seems to be a plan](https://github.com/DevExpress/testcafe/issues/1373#issuecomment-291526857) to officially support Gherkin syntax in TestCafé.
-Once official support is established, this package will be abandoned.
+Once official support has been established, this package will be abandoned.

 ## Installation